SS Novadoc: Storm

 The United States Coast Guard personnel stationed in Pentwater determined that weather conditions were too severe to offer assistance to the grounded freighter.
-After 36 hours a Fishing Tug, Three Brothers II, decided to go to Novadoc's assistance.
-The Fishing Tug's crew was able to rig a breeches buoy from the stricken freighter to the beach directly in front of the Silver Lake sand dunes.
-In the end, the tug was able to rescue all but 2 from the stricken ship who were washed overboard earlier in the storm.
+After 36 hours a fish tug, Three Brothers II, decided to go to Novadoc's assistance.
+The fish tug's crew was able to rig a breeches buoy from the stricken freighter to the beach directly in front of the Silver Lake sand dunes.
+In the end, the tug was able to rescue all but 2 from the stricken ship, who had been washed overboard earlier in the storm.